 It is both Rational and Logic to Believe in God

 Here is Why;

 I. The Cosmological Argument (causation)

 Throughout the millennia and up to a mere hundred years ago physicists’ views were that the universe was a ‘steady state’, that it was a vast, perhaps infinite, cosmos that had simply always been there.
 Bertrand Russel, philosopher and atheist said in a 1948 BBC interview that the universe was a brute fact, that it is just there, and that was all.

 Wrong; ‘In the beginning God created the heavens and the earth.’
 Genesis 1:1

-Stephen Hawking developed theories which predicted that the universe began its expansion from an ‘initial singularity’, an infinitely small, dense and hot point, some 14 billion years ago and the universe has been expanding since.
-All time, space, energy and matter had its origin at this moment.
+Stephen Hawking developed theories that predicted that the universe began its expansion from an ‘initial singularity’, an infinitely small, dense, and hot point, some 14 billion years ago and the universe has been expanding since.
+All-time, space, energy and matter had its origin at this moment.